DomagojVlaho/Post-View-Statistics-Plugin/README.md

 ## Quick start

-Use this command list to quickly set up this project locally and start developing more custom components:
+Use this command list to quickly set up this project locally and start working on the plugin:

 ```
 // Clone this repo